SamuelGomer/mako/readme.md

-# Mako
+# Mako Launcher

 A lightweight, distraction-free Android launcher that’s privacy-first and entirely on-device, designed for focus and simplicity.